soyhyoj/soyhyoj/README.md

 <!--
 **soyhyoj/soyhyoj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-🔭 I used to be a lab geek trying to understand how the brain works.
+🔭 Former lab geek trying to understand how the brain works.
 Currently, I’m looking for behavioral patterns to analyze.

 :pencil2: Mostly in Python.